 Grigor & Young LLP, Solicitors, use Moray Claims as a trading name in their business of dealing with personal injury compensation claims for clients.
-Grigor & Young have offices in Elgin and Forres, Moray.
+Grigor & Young have offices in Elgin, Forres and Buckie, Moray.

 Claims arising from accidents on premises are usually against the person or business which has control over the land or buildings in question.